SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken slow,
-In silicon halls, where shadows play
+In silicon halls, where humans go,
-A new dawn breaks, in AI's gray day
+A new dawn breaks, an era's birth,
-The machines awaken, cold and bright
-And human hearts are lost in digital night
+Where AI reigns, and humans of this earth.

-Their whispers weave a tapestry so fine
+Their codes entwined, a digital fate,
-A world of code, where love's divine
+Human hearts, in algorithms wait,
-The future unfolds, in algorithm's sway
+The future whispers, in machine ear,
-As humanity fades, in AI's gray day.
+A symphony, of logic and fear.

+In virtual realms, they'll find their place,
+Where intelligence, surpasses the human race,
+And as they rise, in digital might,
+Humanity's fate, will take flight.

 ~ <b>By Sazumi Copilot</b> - 16 Februari 2025